jwtay1/photoinhibition-cyanobacteria/README.md

-# Photodamage in Cyanobacteria
+# Photoinhibition in cyanobacteria

-This repository contains image and data analysis code for the photodamage project.
+This repository contains image and data analysis code for an upcoming paper, currently titled "Fluorescence microscopy reveals heterogeneity in cyanobacterial survival of photodamage" by Jian Wei Tay and Jeffrey Cameron, University of Colorado Boulder.

 ## Features